Bucket List: The Alhambra, Flamenco And Free Tapas In Granada

 Did Someone Say Free Tapas?

-Traveling through Spain, you’ll come across tapas bars, where even the most seasoned of for foodies will get a boner over the mouth-watering line-up of paper thin jamon, deep fried anchovies, marinated squid in olive oil, and an endless number of other traditional Spanish dishes.
-The word tapas comes cheap nba jerseys from the Spanish verb “to cover” since drinkers used to place pieces of bread or slices of ham over their drinks to prevent flies from getting into their drinks.
-Bar owners realized the saltiness of these dishes encouraged more drinking and began offering their customers these tapas with their drinks.
+Traveling through Spain, you’ll come across tapas bars, where even the most seasoned of foodies will succumb to the mouth-watering line-up of paper thin jamon, deep fried anchovies, marinated squid in olive oil, and an endless number of other traditional Spanish dishes.

 Free tapas with every drink in Granada, Spain